 Definition: This data type transmits encapsulated data from a source system to a destination system.
 It contains the identity of the source system, the type of data, the encoding method of the data, and the data itself.
-This data type is similar to the RP (reference pointer) data type of Section 2A.2.66, "," except that instead of pointing to the data on another system, it contains the data which is to be sent to that system.
+This data type is similar to the RP (reference pointer) data type of Section 2A.2.66, "RP - reference pointer," except that instead of pointing to the data on another system, it contains the data which is to be sent to that system.

 Source Application (HD)

 Definition: A unique name that identifies the system which was the source of the data.
-Identical format and restrictions as in reference pointer (see Section 2A.2.66.2, "").
+Identical format and restrictions as in reference pointer (see Section 2A.2.66.2, "Application ID (HD)").

 Type of Data (ID)

 Definition: Identical to “type of data” component in the reference pointer (RP) data type.
-See Section 2A.2.66.3, "".
+See Section 2A.2.66.3, "Type of Data (ID)".

 Refer to Imported Table 0834 – MIME Types for valid values.